Alan Jackson

-Alan Eugene Jackson (born October 17, 1958) is an American country music singer-songwriter.
+Alan Eugene Jackson (born October 17, 1958) is an American retired country singer-songwriter.
 He is known for performing a style widely regarded as "neotraditional country", as well as writing many of his own songs.
-Jackson has recorded 21 studio albums, including two Christmas albums, and two gospel albums, as well as three greatest-hits albums.
+Jackson has recorded twenty-one studio albums, including two Christmas albums and two gospel albums, and has released three greatest-hits albums.
 Jackson is one of the best-selling music artists of all time, having sold over 75 million records worldwide, with 44 million sold in the United States alone.

-He has had 66 songs appear on the Billboard Hot Country Singles & Tracks chart; of the 66 titles, and six featured singles, 38 have reached the top five and 35 have claimed the number one spot.
-Out of 15 titles to reach the Billboard Top Country Albums chart, nine have been certified multi-platinum.
-He is the recipient of two Grammy Awards, 16 CMA Awards, 17 ACM Awards and nominee of multiple other awards.
+He has had sixty-six songs appear on the Billboard Hot Country Songs chart, thirty-five of which claimed the number one spot.
+Out of fifteen titles to reach the Billboard Top Country Albums chart, nine have been certified multi-Platinum.
+He is the recipient of two Grammy Awards, sixteen Country Music Association (CMA) Awards, and seventeen Academy of Country Music (ACM) Awards.
 He is a member of the Grand Ole Opry, and was inducted into the Georgia Music Hall of Fame in 2001.
 He was inducted into the Country Music Hall of Fame in 2017 by Loretta Lynn and into the Nashville Songwriters Hall of Fame in 2018.

-Jackson is known for hits such as “Chattahoochee,” “Livin’ On Love,” “Where Were You (When The World Stopped Turning),” “It’s Five O’Clock Somewhere,” and “Remember When.”

-Jackson announced that he would hold his last concert on June 27, 2026 due to his ongoing battle with Charcot–Marie–Tooth disease.
+Jackson is known for songs such as "Chattahoochee", "Livin' on Love", "Where Were You (When the World Stopped Turning)", "It's Five O'Clock Somewhere", and "Remember When".
+He held his final concert on June 27, 2026, because of his Charcot–Marie–Tooth disease.